 The “Student Placement Agreement” for unpaid internships or the "Paid Internship Agreement" for paid internships is a required agreement between Arizona State University and the Internship Agency.
 This form will be sent to the agency supervisor for electronic signature.
 You as a student do not need to do anything here.
 Just let your supervisor know they will be receiving an email requesting their electronic signature.

 CAUTION: Under no circumstances will an internship be approved without the Internship Agency’s willingness to complete this form.
 The Agency may require the Student Placement Agreement or Paid Internship Agreement form to be reviewed by their legal counsel and this can take some time.

 Now that you have the forms signed you need to submit all the documents into an application.

 Your DARS will be checked one last time to ensure all required coursework is complete.
 Please allow time for application to be reviewed.
-Once your internship is approved we will enroll you into the TDM/NLM/CSM/PRM 463 Intership Course.
+Once your internship is approved we will enroll you into the TDM/NLM/CSM/PRM 463 or 484 Intership Course.
 You cannot register prior to approval.